katxeus/civic-participation-network/README.md

 ## Analytics and Benchmarks
 The platform will showcase the state of the art data analytics and benchmarking tools for administrative assessment

+## Application Programming Interface
+The Citizen Participation Network would expose APIs to other platforms for collaboration and interoperability